Cyclops (Marvel Comics): Powers and abilities

-For all Cyclops' skill in manipulating his optic beam, it continuously projects from his eyes whenever they are open and unprotected.
-To prevent the destruction of any objects in his field of view, Cyclops uses a pair of ruby quartz eyeglasses developed by Professor X and his friend Beast to contain the devastating rays.
 In his X-Men uniform, he uses a ruby quartz battle visor in place of the glasses.
-The crystal is said to resonate at the same frequency as the psionic field that protects Cyclops (and Havok) from their own powers.
 His uniform has firing studs incorporated into his gloves and on the sides of the battle visor that control the visor's aperture.
 In the event that the visor has a power failure, the apertures are spring-loaded to automatically close so Cyclops can at least see normally.
 He has also been observed using casual sunglasses and contact lenses made from the same ruby quartz as his visor lens.

 Cyclops' poor control over his power is attributed to events in his childhood, initially described as being due to a head wound, disabling his brain's ability to turn off his optic blasts.
 Later depictions explained that his lack of control is psychosomatic and due to the emotionally traumatic events of his childhood.
 This later explanation allowed Cyclops to finally control his optic blasts for a short time during a mission on the Breakworld, though at the conclusion of these events, he revealed that he was beginning to lose control again and reverted to using his visor and lenses.

 Cyclops' power has been altered by his exposure to the Phoenix Force.
 His optic blasts are more powerful, now appearing as multiple curved beams.
 His optic blasts can even cause Dormammu pain.
 However he would afterward be infected with nano-sentinels that made him lose control over his power even further, to the point that his blasts became inaccurate, activating on their own and becoming even more unstable.
 The end of the issue concludes with Beast purging the nano-sentinels from both Cyclops and Magik, giving him control over his still altered optic blasts.